 How Do You Microdose?

 People follow a variety of different schedules when microdosing, sometimes taking a dose each day but much more frequently interspersing dosing days with rest days.
 One common schedule is to microdose every three days.
-However, the scientific literature contains minimal research on this practice compared to full dose psychedelic usage – there are trials that have recently been competed or that are ongoing that we’ll touch on shortly.
+However, the scientific literature contains minimal research on this practice compared to full dose psychedelic usage – there are trials that have recently been completed, or that are ongoing, that we’ll touch on shortly.

 An observational study on ‘microdosers’ concluded that:

 this new paradigm has the exciting potential to shape future psychedelic research